zokam1411/milestone-project-4/README.md

 - From success page click 'BACK TO MEMBERSHIP' page or click 'Membership' link on navbar.
 - On 'Membership' page scroll down to membership card where you'll be able to see that you are a club member.

-Result: Membership system works as it should.
+Result: Membership functionality works as it should.
 Once the checkout succeed webhook is confirmed, new Stripe Customer will be created in database with username, stripe subscription ID and stripe customer ID and confirmation email will be send.
 It will also set membership to 'active' in user profile.
 'Membership' page is comunicating with Stripe to check if subscription status is 'active'.

 5. As a Registered User, I want to have a profile page where I can see and update my delivery details.
 - From any page in application locate and click 'My account' dropdown on navbar.